• Skip to primary navigation

 Maligne Lake is the largest glacially-fed lake in the Canadian Rockies and is surrounded by stunning mountain views.
 Maligne Lake is located 47 kilometres (30 miles) outside of the Jasper townsite.
 (Make a stop at Medicine Lake along the way as well for another landscape to marvel at.)

-Consider taking this highly-rated (and reasonably priced) 6-hour tour that includes Maligne Lake and other beauties in the area (including Medicine Lake and Maligne Canyon).
+Or consider taking this highly-rated (and reasonably priced) 6-hour tour that includes the Maligne Lake boat cruise and other beauties in the area (including Medicine Lake and Maligne Canyon).
 It’s an easy way to see and explore many spots at once, complete with a knowledgeable guide leading the way.
 You’ll enjoy several short walks through the gorgeous scenery, and once at Maligne Lake, you can choose between a boat ride to Spirit Island or a guided hike.

 Medicine Lake

 The scenery around Medicine Lake should not be missed.
-When arriving to the lake there are walking paths to and around the lake.
-Medicine Lake is famous for it’s “disappearing water”.
-In summer, the 7km lake looks like a normal alpine lake, but in winter it disappears looking like a mudflat with the water being drained into a cave system and emptying 16km away.
+When arriving at the lake there are walking paths to and around the lake.
+Medicine Lake is famous for its “disappearing water”.
+In summer, the 7km lake looks like a normal alpine lake, but in winter it disappears looking like a mudflat with the water being drained into a cave system and emptying 16 km away.

 Wildlife